Resource-efficient Layer-wise Federated Self-supervised Learning: Background and Related Work

-\paragraph{Federated Learning.} The goal of FL is to train a global model $M$, by learning from the data residing on clients while ensuring their privacy.
-This objective can be expressed as
+A typical FL process involves a central coordinating server and a set of client devices, each storing private data \citep{mcmahan2017communication}.
+The goal of FL is to train a global model $M$, by learning from the data residing on clients while ensuring their privacy.
+The FL objective can be expressed as:

-where $N$ is the number of clients and $\mathcal{L}$ is the local loss.
-Here, $w^i=|D^i|/|D|$, which is the weight term of $i$-th client, with $|D^i|$ denoting the number of samples in local dataset $D^i$ and $|D|$ denoting the total number of samples in $D=\bigcup_{i=1}^{N} D^i$.
-An FL communication round consists of the following four key steps.
-At the beginning of each round, (i) the server distributes a base global model $M$ to all participating clients. (ii) Each client $i \in [1,N]$ performs training on its local dataset $D^i$ to produce a local model $M^i$.
-After the training, (iii) local models are transmitted back to the server.
-Finally, (iv) the sever aggregates the received local models through weighted averaging~\cite{mcmahan2017communication} to update the global model: $M \leftarrow \sum^N_{i=1} w^i M^i$.
-These steps are repeated for a number of rounds $R$.
-In the context of SSL, the local dataset $D^i$ is presumed to be unlabeled, and thus, clients execute SSL to train a model $M^i$ consisting of an encoder $F^i$ and its MLP heads, $H^i$ and $P^i$.
+where $M^*$ is the optimal global model after training, $N$ is the number of clients, and $\mathcal{L}$ represents the local loss function.
+Here, $w^n=|D^n|/|D|$ is the weight assigned to the $n$-th client, with $|D^n|$ denoting the number of samples in the local dataset $D^n$, and $|D|$ denoting the total number of samples across all clients, i.e., ${D=\bigcup_{n=1}^{N} D^n}$.
+As shown in Fig.~\ref{fig:fl}, a single FL communication round consists of four main steps, which are repeated for a total of $R$ rounds.